jan3dev/aqua-test-scripts/smoke_test.md

 The purpose of a smoke test to test critical and major functionalities, to quickly identify any major issues or showstoppers early in the testing process.

+## FRESH INSTALL VS UPDATING VERSIONS
+- [ ] Test fresh install vs updating versions
+- [ ] Test any issues that might come with updating versions.
+Looks for pending states carried over from previous version, such as pending swaps.
+Changes between versions in how we handle these states might affect outcomes.

 ## AUTH
 - [ ] Test Biometric On/Off